NJ Bankruptcy Law Firms

 Written and Verified by Ralph A. Ferro, Jr., Esq.

-It is important for creditors to file their Chapter 13 Bankruptcy Proof of Claims timely. http://www.vawb.uscourts.gov/?q=content/re-price-case-no-18-71260-732019.
-A question I receive often is: Should I tell creditors when I filed a Chapter 13 bankruptcy?
-The answer is No. When a bankruptcy is filed, bankruptcy creditors are sent a creditor Chapter 13 bankruptcy notice automatically by the Bankruptcy Court.
+A question I often receive is: Should I tell creditors when I file a Chapter 13 bankruptcy?
+The answer is No. When a bankruptcy is filed, the bankruptcy court automatically sends creditors a Chapter 13 bankruptcy notice.
 Bankruptcy creditors have rights, too.

-After a bankruptcy creditor receives the bankruptcy notice, they must file a Bankruptcy Proof of Claim.
-One way, bankruptcy can negatively affect a creditor is by filing their proof of claim late.
+After a bankruptcy creditor receives the notice, they must file a Bankruptcy Proof of Claim.
+One way bankruptcy can negatively affect a creditor is by filing their proof of claim late.
 Even the IRS makes mistakes in bankruptcy.

 Background:

-• Debtor provided an incorrect address for one of the Creditors.
+• The debtor provided an incorrect address for one of the Creditors.

-• Although the incorrect address was provided, the Post Office was able to deliver the notice prior to the 70 days from the Petition.
+• Although the incorrect address was provided, the Post Office was able to deliver the notice before the 70 days from the Petition.

-• The Creditor had time to come to the Chapter 13 Bankruptcy Meeting of creditors but not file a Proof of Claim.
+• The Creditor had time to attend the Chapter 13 Bankruptcy Meeting of creditors but did not file a Proof of Claim.

 • The Meeting of Creditors was delayed and rescheduled since the Debtor was not present and suggested the Creditor obtain Counsel.